dialogware-com/docs/md/index.md

 Build the software in minutes with [DIALOGWARE](http://www.dialogware.com/)

++ catch the Idea
-+ just catch the Idea, write description and deploy as an application.
++ write description
++ deploy with a click
++ use your app online

+DIALOGWARE is a real time #text2software platform with own marketplace.

 [![DIALOGWARE](http://logo.dialogware.com/dialogware-2lines.png)](http://www.dialogware.com/)